dcorb/aircraft/README.md

-# Qoco Programming Challenge

-Aircaft maintenance task visualization
+# Aircaft maintenance task visualization

 This project contains a TypeScript/Express backend and a React/TypeScript frontend, fully containerized and ready for development or production.